-Coursework and supervised field experiences emphasize that ELD should be integrated into ELA and all other content instruction and build on children's cultural and linguistic assets, including their home languages and dialects.
-The program also emphasizes that comprehensive ELD includes both integrated and designated ELD and is part of Tier 1 instruction.
-Candidates learn how integrated and designated ELD are related, building into and from one another, and how designated ELD should be taught in connection with (rather than isolated from) content areas and topics.
-Candidates also learn the impact of children's currently identified disabilities on language development and the implications for ELD for children who are also identified as English learner students.
-Through coursework and supervised field experiences, candidates learn to provide integrated ELD in which children identified as English learner students are taught to use and understand English to access and make meaning of academic content throughout the school day and across disciplines.
-Candidates learn to use the ELA/literacy standards, Infant/Toddler Learning and Development Foundations, Preschool Learning Foundations, or other content standards, and ELD standards in tandem13 to plan instruction that advances English learner children's academic and language development, strengthening children's abilities to use academic English as they simultaneously learn content.
-The program teaches candidates to design instruction that is appropriate for children's literacy profiles, levels of English language proficiency, prior educational experiences, and strengths and needs related to their currently identified disabilities.
+integrated ELD in which children identified as English learner students are taught to use and understand English to access and make meaning of academic content throughout the school day and across disciplines.
+All candidates learn to use the ELA/literacy standards, Preschool Learning Foundations, (or other content standards), and ELD standards in tandem to plan instruction that advances English learner students' academic and language development, strengthening their abilities to use academic English as they simultaneously learn content.
+The program teaches candidates to design instruction that is appropriate for children's literacy profiles, levels of English language proficiency, and prior educational experiences.
 Candidates also learn to design instruction that develops children's abilities to use English purposefully, interact in meaningful ways, and understand how English works.
-To the extent possible, the program provides supervised field experiences for candidates that include children identified as English learner students and recently reclassified English learner students.

-The program also prepares candidates to provide designated ELD as a part of the regular transitional kindergarten and kindergarten school day in which children identified as English learner students are taught English language skills critical for engaging in grade-level content learning.
+The program also prepares candidates to provide designated ELD as a part of the regular school day in which English learner students are taught English language skills critical for engaging in grade-level content learning.
 Candidates learn that designated ELD instruction is tailored to children's proficiency on the English language development continuum, based on the ELD standards.
-Candidates also learn to use the ELD standards as the focus of instruction in ways that support content area instruction, building into and from specific topics of study.
-Through the program, candidates learn the importance of coordinating with language development and other specialists to ensure that English learner children with disabilities receive comprehensive ELD instruction.
+Candidates also learn to use the ELD standards as the focus of instruction in designated ELD in ways that support content instruction, building into and from specific topics of study.
+To the extent possible, the program provides supervised field experiences for candidates that include English learner students and recently reclassified English learner students.